toastedden/toastbot/README.md

 This repository contains the streamlined source code for ToastBot, now operating in read-only mode.
 Commands, experimental features, and unused packages have been removed for simplicity.

-New members will receive a unique welcome message in the `#welcome` channel.
-Joins and leaves are logged in the `#bot-logs` channel and a local log file in `./logs`.
+New members will receive a unique welcome message in the specified welcome channel.
+Join and leave events are logged in the designated logs channel and a local log file located in `./logs`.
+Both the welcome channel and log settings are configured in the `.env` file.

 ## Development
-ToastBot was originally developed by Toasted Den in 2021, with help from sydneyn3308.

-Thank you to Belt_Buckle, eitanshaul, walterblack5, Kind Man, jarr012, and many others for helping with beta testing ToastBot.
+ToastBot was originally developed by *Toasted Den* in 2021, with contributions from *sydneyn3308*.
+Special thanks to *Belt_Buckle*, *eitanshaul*, *walterblack5*, *Kind Man*, *jarr012*, and others for their help with beta testing.

 ## Hosting

-ToastBot is currently being hosted by our friends at [Nodium Hosting](https://nodiumhosting.com).
+ToastBot is currently hosted by our friends at [Nodium Hosting](https://nodiumhosting.com).

 ## Self-hosting

 ### Prerequisites
 - Node.js (v16.11.0 or higher)
 - Discord.js (v13.0.0)
+- "Presence Update events" and "GUILD_MEMBERS events" **must** be enabled for your bot through the [Discord Developer Portal](https://discord.com/developers/applications)

 ### Getting Started
-1. **Clone the repository** (And edit channel IDs, variables, and assets appropriately)
+1. **Clone the repository**
     ```bash
     git clone https://github.com/toastedden/ToastBot.git
     cd ToastBot